Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 Violins above voice.

 Would the congregation have noticed?
-Unlikely as, until it is pointed out to them, many listeners would miss this ingenious device even today.
+Unlikely as, until it is pointed out to them, many listeners would probably miss this ingenious device even today.

 In the middle section (from bar 27) the raging upper strings are silent and the vocal melody acquires a slightly more mellifluous quality with which to inform us that all the things we now have—- possessions, corporal bodies and earthly lives—-must inevitably be surrendered to the Lord.
 The continuo line is permitted to persist in its subterranean rumblings.